the art of ruddell

 Subject to several thousand development miles, some them famously sans bodywork, the McLaren M6A arrived at Elkhart Lake on September 3rd 1967 as the car to beat, winning its first race, and the four following, ushering in McLaren domination of the Can-Am series which would continue for several years! see my painting of the M6A.

 His output in the second half of the 60s was astonishing - producing F1, F2, Can Am and Indy cars as well as manufacturing racing cars for customers.
-Yet he still had time to screen informal evening film shows about his Can-Am cars and I met him at one of these in the Leofric Hotel in Coventry.
+Yet he still had time to screen informal evening film shows about his Can-Am cars and I met him at one of these at the Leofric Hotel in Coventry.

 The quiet unassuming champion - I never saw him race but his legacy lives on - he was a genius behind the wheel, in any type of racing car. see my painting of Jim Clark.